 SOSHS office will continue to collect students’ health information, including immunization records.

 Students will continue to have access to their medical records via the Medicat portal.
-We expect to transition to the NH+C’s medical record system for the 2021-2022 academic year and are discussing how to do so efficiently while maintaining HIPAA compliance.

 Other Local Health Services